Bala-Pathaneni/pathaneni42.github.io/index.md

 Looking for entry/full time graduate roles.
 An adaptable and responsible graduate adept at analytics and ambitious budding professional with excellent attention to detail.
 Possesses driving experience in executing projects, validating techniques, gathering requirements as part of ensuring business growth and requirements.
 Proficient in cleaning and transforming data to provide data driven recommendations and conducting statistical analysis to identify performance patterns.

+Experience:

+Data Science Intern at Mahindra Teqo (May 2019 - Nov 2019)

 Education:

 MSc.Data Science and Analytics (Jan 2021- Dec 2021)